stephbarker/menu-app/README.md

 My Menu App is a responsive, react application that allows a user to see a list of menu items, each displayed on a card providing a picture, title, price and description.

-Using react router, the user can navigate to an "Add Item" page, which allows them to add a menu items.
+Using react router, the user can navigate to an "Add Item" page, which allows them to add menu items.

 From the main list, a user can edit the title, price and description by clicking on each.
 They can also delete an item.
 Complete with a warning pop up, just to be sure!